-Renter-occupied homes account for 37% of American households, a number that has been growing in the past decade according to the National Multifamily Housing Council (NMHC), creating a strong market for those looking to capitalize on this housing trend.
+According to recent research, 37% of U.S. households are renters a number that has been growing and is at its largest in the last 50 years; creating a strong market for those looking to capitalize on this housing trend.

 Build Your Property Management Portfolio

-The key to any successful business is growth, which property managers can find by attracting more owners and building their inventory of total properties managed.
+The key to any successful business is growth.
+Property managers can find this growth by attracting more owners and building their inventory of total properties managed.

 Here are the most common types of rental property owners and what they are looking for in a property manager.